2008chny/xunit-html-cov/README.md

 ## How to use
 * Add "xunit-html-cov" to your package.json as a developmentDependency
 * Run mocha with -R xunit-html-cov or --reporter xunit-html-cov
+* The xunit-html-cov is stored in process.cwd() or a given path in the config.json

 ## Credits
 This reporter is just the original [xunit reporter](https://github.com/visionmedia/mocha/blob/master/lib/reporters/xunit.js) and [html reporter](https://github.com/visionmedia/mocha/blob/master/lib/reporters/html.js) from mocha.